 The children, all of whom were born after 1980, were part of four studies: Generation R, the Netherlands Twin Register, the Research on Adolescent Development and Relationships-Young Cohort (RADAR-Y), and the Tracking Adolescents’ Individual Lives Survey.

 The children represented the entire Dutch geographic region across all strata of society and a range of socioeconomic statuses.

-In the Generation R study, mothers’ age at child’s birth ranged from 16 to 46 and fathers’ age at child’s birth ranged from 17 to 68.
+In the Generation R study, mothers’ age at the child’s birth ranged from 16 to 46 and fathers’ age at the child’s birth ranged from 17 to 68.
 In the Netherlands Twin Register, mothers’ age at child’s birth ranged from 17 to 47 and fathers’ from 18 to 63.

-In the RADAR-Y study, mothers’ age at child’s birth ranged from 17 to 48 and fathers’ from 20 to 52.
+In the RADAR-Y study, mothers’ age at the child’s birth ranged from 17 to 48 and fathers’ from 20 to 52.
 And in the Tracking Adolescents’ Individual Lives Survey, mothers’ age at child’s birth ranged from 16 to 44 and fathers’ from 18 to 52.